adolfont/LearningProgramming/README.md

 Languages I am learning
 -----------------------

-The following are the programming languages I am learning.
+The following are the programming languages I am learning:

 * [Clojure](http://clojure.org/) -- `A Lisp for the JVM`
 * [Erlang](http://erlang.org/) -- `A programming language used to build massively scalable soft real-time systems with requirements on high availability.`
 * [Arduino](http://www.arduino.cc/) -- `An open-source electronics prototyping platform based on flexible, easy-to-use hardware and software.`

+And this is a unit test framework:
 * [Unity](http://sourceforge.net/projects/unity/) -- `A unit test framework written entirely in the C language.`

-Last update: February 4th, 2011
+Last update: September 20th, 2011